SkyPenguinLabs/Caster-SkyLine/README.md

 ![](Assets/IoTOpenImage.png)

 ## Caster - IoT Manipulation Made Fun
 Recently, the developers of SkyLine and @Totally_Not_A_Haxxer came together to build one of the very first technologies built using the SkyLine programming language!
 Caster, basically allows you to manipulate more than 1 smart TV and can span across devices from brands such as Amazon FireSticks, Apple TVs, Google Chromecasts, Roku TVs, and more!

+> Warning: This script only runs on the current build of SkyLine (0.10.0 | Nightly - X64_86) so please make sure that you have a X64_86 machine before hand.
+SkyLine and Caster are proprietary software sets developed by SkyPenguin-Labs, so building from source-code is not a plausible option.

 ## How To